biocypher/biocypher/docs/user-experiences.md

 This task could have been achieved significantly faster and more efficiently if we had had BioCypher five years ago.

-- Tunca Doğan, Department of Computer Engineering and Artificial Intelligence Engineering, Hacettepe University and Protein Function Development Team (UniProt database), European Molecular Biology Laboratory, European Bioinformatics Institute (EMBL-EBI)
+&mdash; Tunca Doğan, Department of Computer Engineering and Artificial Intelligence Engineering, Hacettepe University and Protein Function Development Team (UniProt database), European Molecular Biology Laboratory, European Bioinformatics Institute (EMBL-EBI)